LennaHammer/English/EVP/out/words_adjective.md

 ## 148. daily ## adjective [always before noun]
 /ˈdeɪ.li/ EVERY DAY
 [A2]happening or done every day or once a day
-- Exercise has become part of my daily routine.
+- Exercise has become part of my daily `routine`.
-- We back up our computer files at work on a daily basis.
+- We back up our computer files at work on a daily `basis`.

 ## 149. dangerous ## adjective
 /ˈdeɪn.dʒə.rəs/